NoCodeNode/Samometer-Next/README.md

 **Best-in-class browser extension for detecting phishing and scam websites using DNS, RDAP, and Gemini AI analysis.**

 Scamometer is a powerful Chrome extension that analyzes websites in real-time to help you identify suspicious or deceptive pages.
-With a beautiful modern UI, comprehensive features, and advanced AI analysis, it's your first line of defense against online threats.
+With a beautiful modern UI, comprehensive features, and advanced AI[...]

 ## ✨ Key Features